henryEcode/JavaScript-Building-Blocks/read.md

 Also, we can add items in an array by using the method ".push" by attaching ".push" to suffix of the variable eg  students.push = ['Henry']

 Last value can also be deleted from an array we use the method ".pop()".

+first value can also be deleted from an array we use the method ".shift()"